sinatra/sinatra/README.md

 The following Ruby versions are officially supported:
 <dl>
-  <dt>Ruby 2.6</dt>
+  <dt>Ruby</dt>
   <dd>
-    2.6 is fully supported and recommended.
-There are currently no plans to drop official support for it.
+    <a href="https://www.ruby-lang.org/en/downloads/">The stable releases</a> are fully supported and recommended.
   </dd>

-  <dt>Rubinius</dt>
+  <dt>TruffleRuby</dt>
   <dd>
-    Rubinius is officially supported (Rubinius >= 2.x).
-It is recommended to
-    <tt>gem install puma</tt>.
+    The latest stable release of TruffleRuby is supported.
   </dd>

   <dt>JRuby</dt>
   <dd>
-    The latest stable release of JRuby is officially supported.
+    The latest stable release of JRuby is supported.
 It is not recommended to use C extensions with JRuby.
-It is recommended to
-    <tt>gem install trinidad</tt>.
   </dd>
 </dl>

-Versions of Ruby before 2.6 are no longer supported as of Sinatra 3.0.0.
+Versions of Ruby before 2.7.8 are no longer supported as of Sinatra 4.0.0.

-We also keep an eye on upcoming Ruby versions.
-Expect upcoming 3.x releases to be fully supported.

 Sinatra should work on any operating system supported by the chosen Ruby implementation.